mmistakes/made-mistakes-jekyll/src/_posts/procreate/2015-12-27-skylar-s-portrait.md

 ---
-title: "Rough is Not Rough Enough"
+title: "Rough is not rough enough"
 excerpt: "Portrait of Skylár S. digitally painted with Procreate on an iPad."
 last_modified_at: 2015-12-27T00:00:00-00:00
 image: